 “We propose that Visitors understand the Web as akin to an untidy garden tool shed.
 They have defined a goal or task and go into the shed to select an appropriate tool which they use to attain their goal.
 Task over, the tool is returned to the shed.
 It may not have been perfect for the task, but they are happy to make do so long as some progress is made.
 This is important, since Visitors need to see some concrete benefit resulting from their use of the platform.” … “Residents, on the other hand, see the Web as a place, perhaps like a park or a building in which there are clusters of friends and colleagues whom they can approach and with whom they can share information about their life and work.
 A proportion of their lives is actually lived out online where the distinction between online and off–line is increasingly blurred.
 Residents are happy to go online simply to spend time with others and they are likely to consider that they ‘belong’ to a community which is located in the virtual.”

 Learn about inbound marketing and use an online presence to execute inbound marketing.
-To learn more about inbound marketing I suggest you read more at HubSpot’s easy to comprehend pages on inbound marketing.
+To learn more about inbound marketing I suggest you read: What is inbound marketing?

 Start a blog.
 You’d be amazed at the interest you will attract if you do it right.
 The one thing to remember is to have a very clear customer focus.
 Don’t try to sell or market your products or services – solve or invite to discuss real customer issues.
 If you try to sell it will be just like any other advertising and thus visitors will quick enough turn elsewhere.
 Select a few, two or three, rather narrow customer types that you really want to reach.
 If you do your homework properly you should be aware of what it is that these people want to do better, what their concerns are or what trends they are interested in.
 Provide your take on the subject and provide some insight that they can learn something new and valuable from.
 End with a call-to-action (which is not to buy your products) such as click to download a white paper with more in-depth analysis.